Ileenfdz/JS-Exercises/README.md

 ## Description (Convert number to reversed array of digits)

 Given a random non-negative number, you have to return the digits of this number within an array in reverse order.

+## Description (Beginner - Lost Without a Map)

+Given an array of integers, return a new array with each value doubled.